Employment law reforms: Preparing for change

 The next few years are set to bring a period of significant change in employment law with the new Labour government setting out about implementing a substantial overhaul of the existing rules and regulations as it seeks to deliver "economic security and growth to businesses, workers and communities across the UK".

-On 1 July the government published its roadmap for implementing the ERB together with anticipated commencement dates for different parts of the bill.
-The government plans to use common commencement dates for the majority of regulations laid using the powers provided for in the Bill of 6 April and 1 October.
+On 1 July the government published its roadmap for implementing the different parts of the ERA – save for reforms to unfair dismissal (which have been brought forward as the agreed reforms will not now be consulted on) – at present, these dates appear to remain unchanged.
+The government plans to use common commencement dates for the majority of regulations laid using the powers provided for in the ERA of 6 April and 1 October.

-It is more important than ever for employers to keep track of the changes and stay ahead of what these may mean for its business.
+While we now have the ERA, it remains more important than ever for employers to keep track of the changes and stay ahead of what these may mean for its business as we now expect a large number of the measures to be consulted on and detailed regulations to be published.

 Next Steps